kaleoyster/nbi/README.md

 The Python script downloads CSV and zip file directly from the FHWA website.
 This features ensures that all transformations to the dataset are accounted for.

 ## Addition information
-This repository contains two versions of CSV to JSON convertor
-1. `nbiCsvJsonConverter-1`
-2. `nbiCsvJsonConverter-2`

-The `nbiCsvJsonConverter-1` and `nbiCsvJsonConverter-2` will produce the same output, the only difference is the approach taken by each of these versions is different.
-The `nbiCsvJsonConverter-2` divides the task into two: Download and Conversion.
+ The `nbi-csv-json-converter` divides the task into two: Download and Conversion.
 Each of the subdivided tasks is run by separate scripts.
 The Conversion script also performs cross-check, item check, validations mentioned by [FHWA](https://www.fhwa.dot.gov/bridge/nbi/checks/), and populates JSON objects into MongoDB.

-**Recommended version is `nbiCsvJsonConverter-2`**

 ## Prerequisites libraries used by the scripts
 1. [io](https://docs.python.org/3.6/library/io.html)